 Here’s the steps you should take.
 If you can’t get the coil frost-free, All American Air Service Experts is here to help with air conditioning repair in Daytona Beach backed by a 100% satisfaction guarantee.*

-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

-Step 2: Troubleshoot the Situation
+Step 2: Troubleshoot the Problem

 - Check for blocked return vents.
 These often don’t use moveable louvers, but furniture, rugs or curtains can still obstruct them.